wilds/angular-schema-form-dynamic-select/README.md

 ### Handling errors from asynchronous callbacks
 For asyncCallback, httpGet and httpPost, there is an option, `onPopulationError`.

-If set to a callback function, and in case of an http error, the callback is called.
+If set to a callback function, and in case of a http error, the callback is called.
-Its parameters are the form of the field(where they key and options are), the data and the status.
+Its parameters are: the form of the field(where they key and options are), the data and the status.

 See app.js for an example of its usage.
 Try and rename test/testdata.js and you'll see it being called.